Amad-Ahmed/Scraping-Practice-Python/README.md

 ## Task 4

 The fourth task is to utilize pagination to scrape all the job listings on the website.
 The data is saved to a CSV file.

+## Task 5

+The fifth task is to scrape the job listings via the api endpoint that is hit every time we scroll down the page.
+The data is saved to a CSV file.